Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-59-new-life.md

 ***Xiù Chang***

 The Cruezzir thing was turning out to have a silver lining.
-In fact… Xiù had to admit, right at the moment, she was grateful for it.
+In fact...
+Xiù had to admit, right at the moment, she was grateful for it.

 First, the surgical wound from her C-section was *gone.* It had sealed itself overnight, and by the end of the second day it had healed leaving hardly any scar to speak of.

 She felt a *little* mixed about that.
-Her scars were her story; to lose the one that marked the birth of her son was… it felt uncomfortably like erasing a chapter.
+Her scars were her story; to lose the one that marked the birth of her son was... it felt uncomfortably like erasing a chapter.
 Except, of course, that there was no erasing Harrison himself.

 Nor would she ever want to.

 Harrison Li Chang Etsicitty.
 It rolled off the tongue.
-Anna Belle Buehler Etsicitty was a nice name too, but… oh, she was allowed to have a favorite.
+Anna Belle Buehler Etsicitty was a nice name too, but... oh, she was allowed to have a favorite.

 Even if he was nowhere near as, uh, *cooperative* a baby as his half-sister.
 But to be fair, Anna did have a two-month head start and they’d figured out what made her tick.

 The second silver lining was that with two infants to look after, and with Xiù recovering from surgery, things should have been tough.
 Instead, the surgical recovery had happened almost overnight, Xiù was finding she got plenty of rest from cat-naps, and she had two fit, healthy and loving partners to help her.
-All three of them were strong, full of energy, eager…
+All three of them were strong, full of energy, eager...

 So, give another tick to the Cruezzir.